 The minke is the world’s second-smallest baleen whale, after the pygmy right whale.
 It is 18 to 30 feet in length and weighs between 6 to 10 tons in maturity.
 Minke whales are recognizable by their sickle-shaped dorsal fin and the white band on each flipper.
 Like other baleen whales, they have two blowholes and grooves that allow their throats to expand while they filter feed, helping them push water through their baleen plates while retaining krill and zooplankton.
 Mating and calving occur while they are in the Tropics.
 They are annual breeders when they have adequate reserves, producing one calf each year.

 While most whales found in the marine park are migratory, endangered St. Lawrence belugas are year-round residents, with a population of 889 individuals.
-In the 1930s, they were the target of an extermination program as they was thought to be affecting salmon and cod fisheries.
+In the 1930s, they were the target of an extermination program, as they were thought to be affecting salmon and cod fisheries.
 This was eventually disproven, as belugas’ diet consists mainly of non-commercial species such as capelin, sand lance and mollusks.
 While their catch was outlawed in 1979, their population is still recovering.
 These toothed whales reach up to 16 feet in length and weigh up to 3,500 pounds.
 Since 2016, a single narwhal has been spotted among belugas in the St. Lawrence.
 Scientists theorize that this young narwhal got lost and was adopted by a pod of male belugas in the estuary.

 Harbor Porpoise and Other Marine Mammals